 European Bathroom Etiquette

 If you ever visit London, Paris, and/or Amsterdam here are some key things you

 need to know about their bathroom etiquette.
 On the website Travel + Leisure, it states some pretty strange things you should know when heading to these European cities.
 It is common to pay to use public restrooms, even if they appear to be free.
 So, always assume.
 If there is no cost to enter, there is likely a cost for toilet paper or a top dish for the bathroom attendant.

 Quick tip if you ever travel there: sometimes attendants will put big bills in the tip jars to confuse tourists, but don’t worry.
 A small tip equivalent to between $0.50 and $1.00 is sufficient as brought up by Travel + Leisure.
 Also, be sure to use local currency.

 Bathroom Etiquette in Britain

-According to DailyMail.com, here are some differences in bathroom etiquette specifically in Britain.
-First, it is only a bathroom if is has a bath in it and it is not called a restroom either because you hardly go there for a rest.
+According to DailyMail.com, there are some differences in bathroom etiquette specifically in Britain.
+First, it is only a bathroom if it has a bath in it and it is not called a restroom either because you hardly go there for a rest.
 So, it is called either the lavatory or the ‘loo’.
-Both of those terms are acceptable and used by those from stronger social backgrounds, or those who ‘get it’, as stated in DailyMail.com.
+Both of those terms are acceptable and used by those from stronger social backgrounds or those who ‘get it, as stated in DailyMail.com.
 Lavatory rolls (Toilet Paper) should fall over and never under.
-Houses with loo roll deliberately positioned to roll under are often those where hosts want guests to use less in the interests of frugality.
+Houses with loo roll deliberately positioned to roll under are often those where hosts want guests to useless in the interests of frugality.